ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

 The mount target is deleted in the background.
 Confirm the deletion by trying to view the mount target information.
-If you get `_404 Not Found_` error, the mount target is successfully deleted.
+If you get a `_404 Not Found_` error, the mount target is successfully deleted.

 #### Deleting a file share in the API
 {: #delete-file-share-api}